 Greg Raimondi | Assistant Coach

-The 2017 season saw Raimondi guide three Lady Reds to the NCAA Division III Indoor Track & Field Championship (Morgan Young, Elizabeth Willis, Mia Bennett), where weight thrower Bennett pulled down All-America honors.
-Four of Raimondi's field athletes also qualified for the 2017 NCAA Division III Outdoor Championship (Morgan Young, Elanta Slowek, Mia Bennett, Sarah Schmidt), where they accounted for five All-American finishes.
-The Lady Reds finished the 2017 NCAA Division III Outdoor Meet tied for third place, the highest finish at the event in school history.
+The 2017 season saw Raimondi guide three Lady Reds to the NCAA Division III Indoor Track and Field Championship (Morgan Young, Elizabeth Willis and Mia Bennett), where weight thrower Bennett pulled down NCAA All-America honors.
+Four of Raimondi's field athletes also qualified for the 2017 NCAA Division III Outdoor Track and Field Championship (Morgan Young, Elanta Slowek, Mia Bennett and Sarah Schmidt), where they accounted for five NCAA All-America finishes.
+The Lady Reds finished the 2017 outdoor championship tied for third place, the highest finish at the event in school history.

-Vaughn Tackmann | Graduate Assistant Coach
+Vaughn Tackmann | Assistant Coach

 John Anderson | Part-Time Assistant Coach

 John Anderson begins his 18th year as a part-time assistant track and field coach in 2020, working primarily with the pole vaulters.
 A native of Racine, Wis., Anderson graduated from Wisconsin-Parkside in 1985 with a bachelor’s degree in communications.

 Anderson was a four-year member of the Wisconsin-Parkside track and field team and still holds the Rangers’ school record in the pole vault (15-6).
 He coached high school track and field for 12 years, most recently as head coach at Racine Washington Park High School (1994-2002) where his teams won three Wisconsin Interscholastic Athletic Association state championships.
 Anderson is the owner of Busy Bee Carpet Cleaning in Racine, Wis.